 The Action started on 18th October 2016 and continues until 17th April 2021.

 Funders and partners

-This programme is funded by the European Union - EU COST Action CA15206.
+Funded by the Horizon 2020 Framework Programme of the European Union - EU COST Action CA15206.